rcarver/levels/README.md

 ```

 ##### Builtin runtime extensions

+These functions are provided by the default Levels Runtime.

   * `file(path)` reads the value from a file.
 The file path is
     interpreted as relative to the Ruby file unless it begins with '/'.